CDN undertakes a range of research projects that contribute to our aims of promoting cultural vitality.

 Revitalizing Rural Communities Through Arts and Creativity, international research report, 2009

-Kim Dunphy for CDN contributed a chapter to this report commissioned by Simon Fraser University, Vancouver, investigating the revitalisation of rural communities through arts and creativity.
+This chapter in a report commissioned by Simon Fraser University, Vancouver, investigates the revitalisation of rural communities through arts and creativity.

 Picture This: Increasing the cultural participation of people with a disability in Victoria, 2009